top of page

 Therefore, roses are living things. (conclusion)

-In the above argument, even if we accept the premises as true, they do not provide evidence for the conclusion.
-That roses need water is not a sufficient condition for the conclusion that roses are alive.
+In the above argument, even if we assume the premises are true, they do not provide evidence for the conclusion.
+Specifically, the premises do not say anything about whether roses are living things.
+Roses may indeed need water, but that doesn't tell us whether they belong to the category of living things.
 For instance, there are non-living things that need water, such as swimming pools and lemonade.
 If we replace the word "roses" with "swimming pools", but keep the argument the same, we can see the problem: .

 All living things need water. (premise 1)